juliaddd/RatingPrediction_Project/README.md

 - **Personalized Predictions**: Trained on your MyAnimeList history
 - **Ensemble Model**: Combines three prediction sources with dynamic weights
 - **Interactive CLI**: Search and predict ratings for any anime
+- **Streamlit GUI**: Search and predict ratings for any anime using pleasing interface
 - **Smart Weighting**: Automatically adjusts based on anime popularity
 - **Detailed Explanations**: See how predictions are calculated

+## Future features
+- **Statistics dashboard**: Different charts and plots displaying user watching habits based on user's anime list
+- **Anime Recommendations**: Get recommendations for similar anime based on your preferences

 ### Ensemble Logic